9 Steps to Set Up a Meal Prep Station in Your Kitchen

 3. Organize Your Storage Solutions

 Use stackable containers for leftovers or prepped ingredients.
-Use drawer dividers or organizers for utensils and tools.
-Again, you can use old canisters and jars for this instead of buying new.
+You might benefit from drawer dividers or organizers for utensils and tools.

 4. Organize Your Pantry